Determining quantum phase diagrams of topological Kitaev-inspired models on NISQ quantum hardware: The exact solution of the Kitaev spin chain

 \section{The exact solution of the $1D$ Kitaev spin chain}

-The Hamiltonian of the $1D$ Kitaev spin chain is given by \beq H_{1D} = 4J_z \sum_{i=1}^{N/2} \sigma_{2i-1}^z \sigma_{2i}^z + 4J_x \sum_{i=1}^{N/2} \sigma_{2i}^x \sigma_{2i+1}^x, \eeq where the odd sites belong to the $\bullet$ sublattice while the even sites belong to the $\circ$ sublattice (see the configuration in Fig.\ref{fig1} in the main text).
+The Hamiltonian of the $1D$ Kitaev spin chain is given by \beq H_{1D} = 4J_z \sum_{i=1}^{N/2} \sigma_{2i-1}^z \sigma_{2i}^z + 4J_x \sum_{i=1}^{N/2} \sigma_{2i}^x \sigma_{2i+1}^x. \eeq Here we assume that the odd sites belong to the $\bullet$ sublattice while the even sites belong to the $\circ$ sublattice (the configuration as shown by the inset in Fig.~\ref{fig2}(a)).
 The factor of $4$ is added for convenience, as we will see below.
 To solve this model, we first map the spin model into a fermionic model by the Jordan-Wigner transformation: \beq

 \eeq where we use the standard mapping $|0\rangle=|\uparrow\rangle$ and $|1\rangle=|\downarrow\rangle$.
 After fermionization, the Hamiltonian becomes